[updated Sept 2019]

 - User testing results

 - User research

-- Historical efforts
+- Historical efforts from within the company

 - Concepts or creative solutions from external unrelated sources

 It may seem odd to include stimulus completely outside of the industry you’re discussing.
 But by looking and thinking wider, you can get some amazing ideas.

 The Empathise stage should uncover what you know about the user and their situation to enable the room to understand and anticipate their behaviour.